 These folks are nuts about "DATA" wasn't he a character on Star Trek??
 LOL

 Sadly, the word "DATA" doesn't really work in engineering/manufacturing.
 Engineering runs on documents.
 What ever form it is: The drawing, the AID, the 3D model or the PMI.

-"Engineering's only purpose is to deliver
+"Engineering's only purpose is to make

 Engineering Documentation is the only thing that has to be managed.